SeeAhead™ A MATHEMATICAL MODEL FOR FINANCIAL COACHING

 INTRODUCTION

-Freud’s theories were presented as discussions spanning multiple books and essays, making it difficult to define and measure the variables in a scientifically useful way.
-For my PhD dissertation, the capstone of my graduate study of social psychology, I tackled this important problem.
+Freud was and still is a towering figure in behavioral science.
+However, because Freud presented his theories more than a century ago as discussions spanning multiple books and essays, it was difficult to measure the variables in a scientifically useful way.
+For my PhD dissertation I tackled this important problem.
 I used data from a longitudinal survey of 1200 high school students and chose multi-variate regression analysis as a mathematical modelling approach to test key elements of Freud’s development theory.
 My dissertation concluded that that the child’s perception of a parent’s nurturance and power are the key forces.
 In other words, other people influence us because we perceive them as powerful or caring or both.
-How does one establish that scientifically?
+How did I establish that scientifically?

 Multi-variate regression applies Pearson’s product moment correlation to an entire system of variables.
 The coefficient of determination R2 (“R squared”) measures the proportion of variance in the dependent variable that’s explained by all the independent variables in the model.
 R2 is calculated by a lengthy series of equations using matrix algebra to define the regression model.
 Multiple regression R2 values range from 0 to 1 (0% to 100% of the variance explained).
 A higher R2 means the model explains more of the variation in the dependent variable.
 I tested my model under each type of parent-child relationship (female with mother, female with father, male with mother, male with father).
 The highest R2 =.26 was for female children identifying with their father, where my model was able to explain about a quarter of the variance, an acceptable result for basic social science.
 It would not be acceptable for financial prediction models, as will be discussed.